agent18/agent18.github.io/_posts/2020-05-21-the-last-dance-career.markdown

 it that makes this debt just painful to bear.
 I know the risk reward ratio is high.
 I am the kind of guy, who couldn't handle the stress of house moving.
 I mean it got to me.
 Doing work is hard.
-I am the guy who gets depressed max because people above him were making noise.
-I can handle ONE THING AT A TIME.
+I am the guy who gets depressed max because people above him were making noise or that I have to move or find a tenant.
+I can handle ONE crazy THING AT A TIME.
 That's all.
 I can handle it, but don't ask me to also produce the best owrk.
 But routinely people do it in the US.

 But people regularly are doing it, how many people do I know who